Blueprint Travelers

 Jump to

-Beagle Channel Tour OptionsBeagle Channel Boat OptionsHow to Book the Beagle Channel Boat ToursOur Beagle Channel Tour Experience
+Beagle Channel Ushuaia Tour OptionsBeagle Channel Ushuaia Boat OptionsHow to Book the Beagle Channel Ushuaia Boat ToursThe Beagle Channel Ushuaia Tour Experience

-The Beagle Channel is a unique feature in the Ushuaia region.
-It is a strait in the Tierra del Fuego Archipelago that connects the Pacific and Atlantic oceans.
-There are small islands that fall within this channel, a haven for local wildlife.
-Tour groups will help you get on the Channel and experience that wildlife for yourself.
+The Beagle Channel Ushuaia is a unique feature in the far south of Argentina that can be visited from the town of Ushuaia.
+The channel is a famous strait in the Tierra del Fuego Archipelago that connects the Pacific and Atlantic oceans.
+There are small islands that fall within this channel and is a haven for local wildlife.
+Tour groups will help you get on the Beagle Channel and experience that wildlife for yourself.

-If you want to do a tour in the Beagle Channel, there are three different tour options available to you.
-They depend on the length of time you have available to you and what you want to see when you are in Ushuaia.
-They also range in time spent on the water, which could greatly impact your experience if you do not do well with boats.
+If you want to do a tour in the Beagle Channel from Ushuaia, there are three different tour options available to you.
+Which one you choose will depend on the length of time you have available to you and what you want to see when you are in Ushuaia.
+The tours also range in time spent on the water, which could greatly impact your experience if you do not do well with boats.

 Ushuaia Tourist Dock